-Felgains will be demonstrating the Raizer Emergency Lifting Chair at The Emergency Services Show, taking place at the NEC, Birmingham, 19-20 September.
+Felgains demonstrated the Raizer 2 Emergency Lifting Chair at The Emergency Services Show, taking place at the NEC, Birmingham, 19-20 September.
 No other event in the UK offers the same opportunities to see and try all the latest equipment, learn new techniques, share best practice and interact with colleagues from across the entire emergency services community.

 College of Paramedics Workshops

 Popular 30-minute College of Paramedics workshops will cover paramedic prescribing, mental health, working in a custody setting, human factors, maternity, caring for victims of rape and sexual assault and emergency surgical airway procedures.
 No pre-booking is required and all those attending will be provided with CPD certificates.